Sadly, anyone can become a victim of identity theft.

 Once identity thieves have your personal information, they can drain your bank account, run up charges on your credit cards, open new utility accounts, or get medical treatment on your health insurance.
 An identity thief can file a tax refund in your name and get your refund.
 In some extreme cases, a thief might even give your name to the police during an arrest.

-This brochure contains advice on how to minimize your risk of becoming an identity theft victim, tips for keeping your personal information secure, and how to repair the damage done in the event that you do experience identity theft.
+The California Legislature has taken many measures to lessen the likelihood of identity theft, but ultimately the responsibility lies with you.
+To assist you in this process, please review the following information on how to minimize your risk of becoming an identity theft victim, tips for keeping your personal information secure, and how to repair the damage done in the event that you do experience identity theft.

 Protect yourself from identity theft

 - Keep your Social Security Number (SSN), passport and birth certificate in a safe place.
 Do not carry these documents unless necessary and only give out your SSN when you know it is required (tax forms, employment records, most banking, stock and property transactions).

 - Read the fine print on applications and order forms.
 You may be given additional privacy protection or have it taken away in almost unreadable text.

 - Do not send sensitive information (phone number, password, address, credit card number, SSN) by chat lines, email, forum postings, or in your online biography unless you know communications are encrypted.